Below I explain all of the relevant details about the SAT and ACT and how best to prepare for them, in a loosely logical order.

 Is the PSAT the same as a "practice SAT"?

 Nope.
 A "practice SAT" is not a PSAT, but a full length SAT.
 They're available in different forms.
-The College Board has 10 practice SAT's on their website.
+The College Board has 10 practice SAT's on their website, and they release 3 of the 7 tests they give each year.
 I use these with my students because they are made of questions from actual official SATs that were given in the past.
 There are "practice SATs" in prep books from Princeton Review, Kaplan, Barrons, etc, but those practice SATs are made by those companies, not by the College Board, so the test questions are just a little different - a little off.

 Are there practice ACTs?

 Yes.
-The ACT releases a practice test every few years.
+Just like the SAT, the ACT releases 3 of the 7 tests they give each year.
 I use these with my students.
 Again, Princeton Review, Kaplan, Barrons, etc - they'll have practice ACTs in their books, but again, these were made by people working in their company, so the questions are a little off.
 Always use the official practice ACTs from ACT, Inc. They're a little harder to find than the College Board's practice SATs.
 Let me know if you need them - I can help you find them.

 When do students first take the SAT or ACT?